Blog

 The panelists began by acknowledging the digital transformation sweeping various industries, including laboratory medicine.

-They highlighted how technology advancements such as artificial intelligence, laboratory information system software automation, and digital pathology, have profoundly shaped the modern laboratory landscape.
+They emphasized how advancements in artificial intelligence, LIS software automation, and digital pathology solutions have significantly transformed the modern laboratory landscape.

 By embracing change and focusing on delivering high-quality, cost-effective services, clinical laboratories and pathology groups can continue to play a vital role in the healthcare ecosystem.

-The Importance of LIS Laboratory Information System Integration
+The Importance of Laboratory Information System Software Integration

-The panelists then delved into the complexities of laboratory information systems (LIS systems, medical LIS), focusing on the crucial distinction between integration and interfacing.
+The panelists then explored the complexities of laboratory information systems (pathology lab management software), focusing on the crucial distinction between integration and interfacing.

-LIS System Integration vs. LIS Interfacing: Understanding the Difference
+LIS System Integration vs. Interfacing: Understanding the Difference

-One of the panelists, Dennis Winsten, emphasized the difference between integration and interfacing.
-He explained many people use these terms interchangeably, but they should not.
+Dennis Winsten emphasized the difference between integration and interfacing.
+He explained that many people use these terms interchangeably, but they should not.

-"Lots of times I hear comments about systems being integrated and in fact, they're not integrated - they're interfaced.
-Interfacing requires the transmission of transactions and messages between the systems, whereas integration is all contained in the single system."
+"Lots of times I hear comments about systems being integrated, and in fact, they're not integrated - they're interfaced."

 - Dennis Winsten